software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 `customBuild.ios` and `customBuild.android` have following structure with optional keys that can be used independently:
-- `buildScript` – string, specifies a command used for building.
+- `buildCommand` – string, specifies a command used for building.
-- `fingerprintScript` – string, specifies a command used for creating fingerprint.
+- `fingerprintCommand` – string, specifies a command used for creating fingerprint.

 Example:
 ```json